leo-texuanw/Learning/aws/docs/Serverless_DynamoDB.md

 #### DynamoDB - Strong Consistent Read vs Eventually Consistent Read

 **Eventually Consistent Read:** if we read just after a write, it's possible we'll get unexpected response because of replication.
+But got synced normally within 1 second.

 **Strong Consistent Read:** if we read just after a write, we will get the correct data.